yarivgraf/apache-impala-cluster-docker/README.md

 In order to deploy an Apache Impala, you need these components: Apache Zookeeper, PostgresSQL (or MySQL), Apache Hadoop and Apache Metastore.

-* you can also add Hue. but the hue.ini file should be external and mounted to the docker container.
-Here is an example:

-* docker run --net=host --name hue -v ~/hue.ini:/usr/share/hue/desktop/conf/hue.ini --restart always -d gethue/hue:latest

-* Hue should be run after all the Impala cluster is set.
-Hue should run on "namenode" instance.

-* The attached hue.ini ( hue/conf/hue.ini), works with Imapala. the conf looks for "worker1" instance (impalad).
-You can change the hue.ini file to look for another imapald instance name.

-* create a "hue" database (after running postgresql container).

-  $ docker exec postgresql psql -U hiveuser -d metastore -c "create database hue;"

 The Apache Impala was compiled from here:

 https://downloads.apache.org/impala/3.4.0/apache-impala-3.4.0.tar.gz